nforgeio/neonKUBE/Images/neon-hive-manager/README.md

         definition-hash     - MD5 hash of the definition (base64)
 ````
 &nbsp;
-**neon-cluster-manager** service instances need to be deployed only on hive manager nodes so it can access the local */var/run/docker.sock* Unix domain socket to query the Swarm status.
+**neon-hive-manager** service instances need to be deployed only on hive manager nodes so it can access the local */var/run/docker.sock* Unix domain socket to query the Swarm status.
 The service will be configured to run only one instance at a time although it is safe to run more than one.

 # Vault Unsealing